-AgriLife Extension educating Texans
+educating Texans

 for nearly a century.
 In 1915, the agency was established under the federal Smith-Lever Act to deliver university knowledge and agricultural research findings directly to the people.
 Ever since, AgriLife Extension programs have addressed the emerging issues of the day, serving diverse populations across the state.

-Through a well-organized network of professional educators and some 100,000 trained volunteers, Extension delivers practical research-based knowledge to Texans in all 254 counties.
+Through a well-organized network of professional educators and some 100,000 trained volunteers.
+Extension delivers practical research-based knowledge to Texans in all 254 counties.
 Our expertise and educational

 outreach pertain to the food and fiber industry, natural resources, family and consumer sciences, nutrition and health, and community economic development.
 Among those served are the hundreds of thousands of young people who benefit annually from Extension's 4-H and youth development programs.

 Texans turn to Extension for solutions.
 Its agents and specialists respond not only with answers, but also with resources and services that result in significant returns on investment to boost the Texas economy.
 The agency custom-designs its programs to each region of the state, relying on residents for input and for help with program delivery.
 Here are just a few highlights of Extension's impacts on this county and its people:

-McMullen County - Summary of 2013 Educational Contacts
+McMullen County - Summary of 2015 Educational Contacts

-- Total Educational Programs Conducted 112
+- Total Educational Programs Conducted 904

-- Total Participants 3,666
+- Total Participants 1687

-- Contact Hours 2462
+- Contact Hours 1107

-- 4-H Members 68
+- 4-H Members 66

-- Curriculum Enrichment Participants- 34
+- Curriculum Enrichment Participants- 61

 Agriculture and Natural Resources

 Range Management in McMullen County

 Relevance

 There are over 83 million acres of pasturelands in Texas.
 Native rangelands serve as a vital resource in livestock production and for wildlife habitat.
 Control of noxious weeds and invasive brush species on native rangelands continues to be a challenge for landowners.
 Brush sculpting allows landowners and wildlife managers to maintain or improve wildlife habitat.
+Mastering the art and science of grazing management is critical for successful ranch management.
+One of the most important steps in ranch planning is to establish the correct stocking rate of the ranch's pasture and range sources, carefully considering the variation in precipitation within seasons and between years.
 Livestock producers should utilize range monitoring and proper stocking rates to improve sustainability and rangeland health.
 McMullen County has minimal row crop production with over 730,000 acres in rangeland in which beef cattle production and wildlife resources are vital to the area economy.
-Members of the Agricultural and Natural Resource Committee, Soil and Water Conservation District Directors, and the EQUIP Working group have expressed concerns the issue rangeland health in McMullen County is invasive species such as mesquite, prickly pear, and acacia species.
+Members of the Agricultural and Natural Resource Committee, Soil and Water Conservation District Directors, and the EQUIP Working group have expressed concerns that rangeland health in McMullen County is affected by invasive species such as mesquite, prickly pear, and acacia species.

 Response

+Educational response addressing rangeland management.

 - Brush Management Consultations

 - Range Webinar Programs

-- Multi County Hay Field Day

-- Result Demonstration Aerial Treatments for False Broomweed

-- Result Demonstrations MAP 28 Rate Trails / Aerial Foliar Treatments on Mesquite

-- Result Demonstration Aerial Foliar Milestone rate Mesquite Control Treatments (Dull Ranch)
+- Blackhouse Ranch Tour

+- Agricultural Symposium- Multi-County

+- Result Demonstration Effect of Herbicide Tank-mixes on South Texas Wildlife Brush Species

 Results

-Observations conducted by Extension Agent reflect the adoption of best management practices for revegetation of pipeline easements.
-Landowners and contractors are considering re-vegetation with native grasses versus improved invasive species for improving wildlife habitat.
-Consultations focused on the importance proper planting techniques and seeding rates and native species grass adapted to region.
+Observations conducted by Extension Agent and NRCS Conservationist reflect 20% increase the adoption native grasses or less invasive introduced grasses such as Kleingrass and Blue panic for re-vegetation of pipeline easements.
+Landowners and contractors are considering re-vegetation with native grasses versus introduced invasive species for improving wildlife habitat.
+Consultations focused on the importance proper planting techniques and seeding rates and native species grass adapted to the region.
+A retrospective post evaluation reflected a 15 % increase in conducting forage inventory to determine or adjust stocking rates.